tgenovese/rmw_implementation-release/rmw_implementation/QUALITY_DECLARATION.md

 # `rmw_implementation` Quality Declaration

-The package `rmw_implementation` claims to be in the **Quality Level 3** category.
+The package `rmw_implementation` claims to be in the **Quality Level 1** category when it is used with a **Quality Level 1** middleware.

-Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 3 in REP-2004](https://www.ros.org/reps/rep-2004.html).
+Below are the rationales, notes, and caveats for this claim, organized by each requirement listed in the [Package Requirements for Quality Level 1 in REP-2004](https://www.ros.org/reps/rep-2004.html).

 ## Version Policy [1]